DebbieGillespie/ansible_presentation/README.md

 ## Lesson 3: Stub what you don't control

 Note:
 This is a perfect case for using some dummy services or stubbed out responses.
 SalesForce hasn't implemented the endpoint yet?
 No problem.
-Away from the internet, no problem.
+Away from the internet?
+No problem.
+Stubs isolate you from these dependencies that are out of your control.

 ## Lesson 3.1: But stubs will destroy you

 Note:
 And then you try testing against the real service and your app won't run.
 Your stub has something quoted that the service doesn't.
 The key names are slightly different.
 Whatever the reason, you have to have tests that exercise your app against both stubs and real services.
-We didn't and eventually fell into a paranoia of not testing any code until we saw it run in Staging.
+We didn't and eventually fell into a paranoia of not trusting any code until we saw it run in Staging.
 Then we hoped that the services wouldn't change unexpectedly.

 ### Onwards!